laboon/CS1632_Summer2018/study_guides/quiz5.md

 4. Categories of efficiency-oriented performance testing: throughput and utilization
 5. What is a performance indicator?
 A key performance indicator (KPI)?
 6. What is the difference between a performance target and a performance threshold?
-7. Why are performance test usually run multiple times (and the mean/median/max used as an indicator)?
+7. Why are performance tests usually run multiple times (and the mean/median/max used as an indicator)?
 8. Understand the difference between kinds of time: user, system, total, real
 9. What is availability?
 10. What is a SLA?